yWorks/yGuard/docs/setup.md

-## Installation
+## Setup

-Depending on your build system, you will use `AntRun` or `Ant` directly to install `yGuard`.
+Depending on your build system, you will use [`AntRun`](http://maven.apache.org/plugins/maven-antrun-plugin/) or `Ant` directly to run `yGuard`.

-### Installation using `Ant`
+### Setup using `Ant`
-Download the bundle via the [latest release from GitHub](https://github.com/yWorks/yguard/releases/latest).
-After downloading and extracting the `jar` files, place it in a path near to your build script.
-You may use absolute paths, but our example following example expect the jar file to lie in the same directory as your build file.
+Download the bundle from the [Github release page](https://github.com/yWorks/yguard/releases/latest).
+After downloading and extracting the `jar` files, place them in a path near to your build script.
+You may use absolute paths, but our examples expect the jar file to lie in the same directory as your build file.
 Once extracted, you can use the `yguard` element like so:

 ```xml
 <property name="version" value="2.9.x"/>